-The Sitemaps protocol was introduced by Google, but is supported by most major search engines such as Bing, Yahoo and Ask.
-In an XML sitemap it is possible to add extra info to a URL, that helps crawlers optimize how they go through your website.
+The Sitemaps protocol was introduced by Google but is supported by most major search engines such as Bing, and Yahoo.
+In an XML sitemap, it is possible to add extra info to a URL, that helps crawlers optimize how they go through your website.

 If you are using a lot of images and videos you can create and submit specific sitemaps for these as well.
-This can help improve visibility in image and video searches, while also opening up the possibility to submit further info about these files than you can with pages.
-A video sitemap can can include video running time, category and age appropriateness rating, while an image sitemap can include subject matter, type and license.
+This can help improve visibility in image and video searches, while also opening up the possibility to submit further info about these files.
+A video sitemap can include video running time, category, and age appropriateness rating, while an image sitemap can include subject matter, type, and license.

 Do I need an XML Sitemap?

 If all of your pages are properly linked, search engine crawlers will usually be able to discover all of your pages without a sitemap.
 But by adding additional information in a sitemap you help their crawlers increase their efficiency and thereby help them discover changes faster than they otherwise would.
 Search engine crawlers do not crawl every single page on your website every time they visit your website.
 If you don’t provide information on which pages are the most important to crawl, it will often take time for the changes to be discovered.

 If you want to know more about how to optimize your website for search engine crawling and indexing, we've written a white paper about that.

 While all websites should have a sitemap, websites that meet one of these 4 criteria will see the most significant improvements: